Chapters | Links |

 95 #44 & #45

-The Sherpas and porters were super-human.
+The Sherpas and porters are super-human.

 95 #46 & #47